-Thousands of couples have weddings in Paphos every year and we are proud to have arranged a large number of weddings for happy couples!
+Thousands of couples have weddings in Paphos every year and we are proud to have arranged hundreds of weddings for happy couples!

 Weddings in Paphos take a lot of time and local knowledge to arrange properly!
 The average bride can spend up to 300 hours organising her wedding, this equates to 8 full time working weeks!
 Do you have enough time to spare to arrange your wedding and are you confident that you can make all these arrangements in a foreign country?
 Many brides spend a lot of time on various Facebook groups looking for help in arranging their own wedding, and taking notice of supplier recommendations from other brides.
 Please bear in mind that most of these brides have either not had their wedding yet so they haven’t actually used the supplier they are recommending, or if they have had their wedding they will have only used one florist, one photographer etc so can’t really compare them effectively against other suppliers!

 We have arranged hundreds of successful weddings in Paphos, we work directly for you, not a multinational tour operator, hotel, or venue.
 We will save you time, we know all of the best suppliers and venues, and of course the suppliers and venues to be avoided!
 We are available to all couples whether their wedding is large or small, so we can arrange weddings for those on a restricted budget.
 We will assist you in arranging a value for money wedding, usually at a lower price that you could arrange yourself and definitely cheaper than a wedding through a large tour operator as we receive significant discounts from many of our suppliers due to the volume of goods that we order.
 Unlike the tour operators we do not add 20-30% commission to items supplied by external suppliers.
 We have detailed information on a very wide range of different ceremony and wedding venues, and do not have a vested interest in promoting specific venues so can give you impartial advice in each venue.